-Many different massage approaches are appropriate for a postpartum mom.
+Many different approaches are appropriate for a postpartum mom.
 A postpartum massage might include acupressure and foot reflexology.
-It can also include a Swedish massage or Jamu massage, a traditional Southeast Asian postpartum massage designed to relax and heal the postpartum body.
+It can also include a Swedish or Jamu massage, a traditional Southeast Asian postpartum therapy designed to relax and heal the postpartum body.
 Some women prefer a lighter style of massage during the postpartum period while others enjoy deeper techniques, myofascial release, or craniosacral therapy.

 Infant massage is the process of rubbing an infant’s muscles and stroking the infant in a manner specifically designed for them.
 Research has shown many benefits of infant massage and parent education programs as well as the positive impact of nurturing touch and communication on bonding, attachment, and development.
 Offers relaxation & stress reduction, supports bonding & attachment, supports brain & physical development, relieves digestive discomfort, pain, and tension.